richardsonlima/richardsonlima.github.io/_posts/2014-11-30-mediator_features.markdown

 image: /assets/article_images/2014-11-30-mediator_features/night-track.JPG
 image2: /assets/article_images/2014-11-30-mediator_features/night-track-mobile.JPG
 ---

+Before start the `how to` we need to know what's Kubernetes in fact.
+So, Kubernetes is an FOSS platform or framework created by Google to automate deployments, staling and operating using containers (like a docker swarm), but with kubernetes one of the major advantage is that we can perform actions that can be respond to customer demand quickly and then it's really amazing.

 Bootstrapping Clusters with kubeadm on Ubuntu Server mininal 16.04 LTS
 ===================================

 1. Swap disabled.
 You must disable swap in order for the kubelet to work properly.
 ```bash